feature-lint/feature-lint/packages/docs/docs/configuration/declaring-buildingblock.md

 With each having its own set of rules.
 Which is, where the real beauty of feature-lint lives.

-So, feel free to skip to the [the Rules document](./declaring-rules.md), where we configure dependency rules for our feature-types and building blocks.
+So, feel free to skip to the Rule document, where we configure dependency rules for our feature-types and building blocks.